frank-deng/fgfs-tools/README.md

 ----- | -----------
 config.php  | Configuration information
-FGTelnet.php  | Telnet tool to access Property Tree of FlightGear. screenshot.php  | Capture screenshot, then download it or show it in browser.
+FGTelnet.php  | Telnet tool to access Property Tree of FlightGear. screenshot.php  | Capture screenshot, then download it or show it within browser.

 #### Typical Usage